dmbarbour/wikilon/docs/AwelonLang.md

 ## Editable Views

-Awelon language has an acceptably aesthetic plain text syntax.
-But, like Forth, Awelon does not scale nicely beyond twelve tokens per definition because humans easily lose track of context.
-This could be mitigated by live feedback on types and examples.
-But Awelon is designed to use another simple technique to support more conventional programming styles, DSLs, and program scale: Awelon shifts the rich syntax burden to [editable views](http://martinfowler.com/bliki/ProjectionalEditing.html).
+Awelon is designed to use a simple technique to support richer programming styles, DSLs, and larger programs: Awelon shifts the rich syntax burden to [projectional editing](http://martinfowler.com/bliki/ProjectionalEditing.html) in the form of *editable views*.

+*Aside:* By *editable views* I mean to emphasize purely functional, bidirectional rewrites between serializable representations.
+Similar to functional lenses.
+Projectional editing encompasses editable views and a lot more.

 My initial emphasis is textual views, such that we can readily integrate favored editors and perhaps even leverage [Filesystem in Userspace (FUSE)](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) to operate on a dictionary through a conventional filesystem.
 Numbers are a useful example for textual editable views.
 A viable sketch: